Skip to content

 View the available versions using scoop.sh.
 The cue dependency will also be installed if necessary.

-Install the latest release with nix-env:
+Install timoni with nix-env:

 nix-env -i timoni